-- Do not use a standard unit in an explosive atmosphere.
-Under such conditions, an explosion proof motor should be used; otherwise, explosion, ignition, electric shock, personal injury, fire or damage to the equipment may result. - In the case of Explosion proof motor, use a motor that has specifications that are appropriate for a dangerous location (a location where gas or volatile vapor is present); otherwise, explosion, ignition, electric shock, or damage to the equipment may result.
+- Do not use a standard unit in an explosive atmosphere (which is likely to be filled with explosive gas or steam).
+Under such conditions, an explosion proof motor should be used; otherwise, explosion, ignition, electric shock, or damage to the equipment may result. - In the case of explosion proof motor, use a motor that has specifications that are appropriate for a dangerous location (a location where gas or volatile vapor is present); otherwise, explosion, ignition, electric shock, or damage to the equipment may result.